 Christ the Redeemer ,Brazil

-Christ the Redeemer is an Art Deco statue of Jesus Chirist in rio de janeiro, brazil, designed by French sculptor Paul Landowski and created by the ian engineer Heitor da Silva Costa, and the French engineer Albert Caquot.
+Christ the Redeemer is an Art Deco statue of Jesus Chirist in rio de janeiro, brazil, designed by French sculptor Paul Landowski and created by the Brazilian engineer Heitor da Silva Costa, and the French engineer Albert Caquot.
 The face was designed by theromanian artist Gheorghe Leonida.
 The statue is thirty meter (98 ft) tall, not including its eight-meter (26 ft) Pedestal, and its arms stretch twenty eight meter (92 ft) wide.

 Great Wall of China

-The Great Wall of is a series of fortifications created by stone, brick,tamped earth, wood, and other materials, which is created along an east-to-west line across the historical northern borders of to protect the Chinese states and empires against the raids and invasions of the various nomadic groups of the Eurasian Steppe.
-Several walls were being built as early as the seventh century bce; these, later joined together and made larger and stronger, are now collectively called the Great Wall.Especially popular is the wall built 220–206 bce by Qin Shi Huang, the 1st Emperor of .
+The Great Wall of China is a series of fortifications created by stone, brick,tamped earth, wood, and other materials, which is created along an east-to-west line across the historical northern borders of China to protect the Chinese states and empires against the raids and invasions of the various nomadic groups of the Eurasian Steppe.
+Several walls were being built as early as the seventh century bce; these, later joined together and made larger and stronger, are now collectively called the Great Wall.Especially popular is the wall built 220–206 bce by Qin Shi Huang, the 1st Emperor of China.
 Little of that wall remains.
 Since then, the Great Wall has on and off been recreated, maintained, and enhanced; the majority of the existing wall is from the Ming Dynastry.

 Machu Picchu ,Peru